Mt. San Antonio College: Chamber singers

 Mt.
 SAC's choral music department includes the award-winning Chamber Singers.
 Notable achievements include "Choir of the World" in 2007 at the famed Llangollen International Musical Eisteddfod in Wales.
 In addition to their world title, the mixed group also won three gold medals for their performances in the Youth Choir, Mixed Choir, and Folk Song Choir divisions, making them the choir with the most gold medals won at any of the 61 Eisteddfod competitions.

 Fermata Nowhere

 Mt.
 SAC's TTBB a cappella group, Fermata Nowhere, is the only community college a cappella group to win an International Championship of Collegiate A Cappella (ICCA) title.
 They qualified for ICCA finals in 2004 and 2009, where they placed 2nd and 1st, respectively.
-In 2020, The A Cappella Archive ranked Fermata Nowhere at #15 out of all ICCA-competing ensembles.
+In 2020, The A Cappella Archive ranked Fermata Nowhere at No. 15 out of all ICCA-competing ensembles.
 The group disbanded in 2022 with the retirement of their director William McIntosh, and a new SATB a capella group, Nu Aria, continues in its place.